What is a big data engineer?

 How to become a big data engineer

-Step 1: Complete a bachelor’s degree
+Step 1: Get a bachelor’s degree

-Step 3: Gain practical experience
+Step 3: Gain hands-on experience

-Step 4: Develop strong analytical and problem-solving skills
+Step 4: Sharpen your analytical skills

 Step 5: Build a professional network

-Step 6: Apply for jobs
+Step 6: Start applying for jobs

-While not required, obtaining certifications and participating in professional development opportunities can enhance your credibility and demonstrate your commitment to the profession.
 Many enroll in this Big Data Specialization online course via Coursera.
 You can set your own schedule to complete it, and you’ll earn a shareable certificate upon completion.

 How much do big data engineers make?